-I love the fall and winter season because we run our wood stove almost continuously.
-Love that coziness that a wood stove brings.
+I love the fall and winter seasons because we run our wood stove almost continuously.
+I just love that coziness that a wood stove brings.
 Yet life happens and sometimes the fire dies.
 That's when homemade fire starters come in handy. (....and by the way, we've also used these to start fires when we're camping or building a fire in our firepit.)

 1. Cardboard Egg Cartons

 Until we get our own chickens for our off grid homestead, we're stuck with buying eggs in town.
 And we eat a ton of eggs each week.

 Instead of throwing out our egg cartons, we save them for crafts and fire starters.
 The cardboard egg cartons burn well.
 Sometimes I'll add pencil sharpener shavings, which we generate like crazy since we're also homeschooling off the grid.

 2. Cotton Makeup Pads With Vaseline

 There was a time when I worked outside the home and wore makeup every day.
 Hah - that girl is LONG gone.